Dangerous Corner

 Dangerous Corner is a 1932 British play by the English writer J. B. Priestley, the first of his "Time Plays".
 It was premiered in May 1932 by Tyrone Guthrie at the Lyric Theatre, London, and filmed in 1934 by Phil Rosen.
+It was staged on Broadway at the Empire Theatre in 1932, and revived in New York in 1933 at the Waldorf Theatre.

 Priestley had recently collaborated with Edward Knoblock on the 1931 play The Good Companions and now wished "to prove that a man might produce long novels and yet be able to write effectively, using the strictest economy, for the stage."
 While being praised highly by James Agate, Dangerous Corner received extremely poor reviews and after three days he was told that the play would be taken off, a fate that he averted by buying out the syndicate.
 It then ran for six months.
 Priestley's action was further vindicated by the worldwide success the play was to enjoy, although he soon lowered his estimate of this work and as early as 1938 remarked: "It is pretty thin stuff when all is said and done."

 In 1947, the play was republished in a Pan Books paperback titled Three Time-Plays, along with the author's Time and the Conways and I Have Been Here Before.

-Plot introduction
+Plot

+Introduction

 Robert and Freda Caplan are entertaining guests at their country retreat.
 A chance remark by one of the guests ignites a series of devastating revelations, revealing a hitherto undiscovered tangle of clandestine relationships and dark secrets, the disclosures of which have tragic consequences.
 The play ends with time slipping back to the beginning of the evening and the chance remark not being made, the secrets remaining hidden and the "dangerous corner" avoided.